TrashCrab/customer-retention-project/README.md

 - **Month 1 drop-off:** ~80% of customers churn after the first month
 - **By Month 3:** average retention steadies at 15-20%
 - **Cohort comparison:** newer cohorts did not retain better than older ones
-- **Revenue trend:** rising revenue and new users were powered by new aquisitions, not more retention.
+- **Revenue trend:** rising revenue and new users were powered by new aquisitions, not more retention

 ---